ajcrites/team-stanton/_posts/2015-01-30-android-pickers.markdown

 {:.screenshot}
 ![](http://i.imgur.com/jTblnUr.png)

-Please feel free to tweak the appearances of the pickers to your liking either programmatically, or via XML in your layout file.
+Please feel free to tweak the appearances of the pickers to your liking either programmatically or via XML in your layout file.

 ## Thank You